Configuration Section Basics

 Define how HAProxy Enterprise should connect to a FastCGI application.

 Enable the replication of stick table data between HAProxy Enterprise instances.

 Combine stick table data from multiple HAProxy Enterprise instances.

-Enable the HAProrxy Process Manager to start external programs.
+Enable the HAProxy Process Manager to start external programs.

 Pull updated ACL and Map files from a remote server.

-Create an in-memory buffer for log messages before forwarded them to a remote log server.
+Create an in-memory buffer for log messages before forwarding them to a remote log server.